alpenlabs/Technical-Whitepaper/README.md

 However, if the prover was cheating, then he won’t be able to prove that the quotient polynomial has degree at most $d-1$ since $f(X) - y$ won’t be divisible.

-## 5.4.5 **Prover-Verifier Interaction**
+## **5.4.5 Prover-Verifier Interaction**

 In the first step of proving the computation, the prover sends the commitments of trace polynomial, composition polynomial and intermediate polynomials of FRI protocol to the verifier.
 Composition polynomial is a random linear combinations of constraint (boundary and transition) polynomials.
 The commitments are Merkle root of the evaluation of polynomials in respective domains.

 In second step, the verifier makes some random queries.
 Prover sends the Merkle leafs (polynomial evaluations) and authentication paths against those queries to prove low-degree of polynomials.
-A non-interactive proof system is obtained through its Fiat-Shamir transformation.
+This interactive proof system is transformed into a non-interactive proof system through Fiat-Shamir transformation.

-# 7 Conclusion
+# **6 Conclusion**

 We propose a Layer 2 on Bitcoin which uses a zero-knowledge proof system to add scalability and expressibility to bitcoin transactions without introducing execution complexity on Bitcoin.
 Our proposed Layer 2 is a ZK Rollup that provides users full ownership, control, and the ability to withdraw funds without requiring any additional trust assumptions beyond those already required by Bitcoin.
 Our general construction enables many new decentralized financial application for bitcoins that are secured by the Bitcoin consensus protocol.

 Our ZK Rollup is secured by a rollup protocol on Bitcoin implemented as a smart contract script inside a P2TR UTXO.
 We enable the rollup protocol to store state in a novel way within a Taproot address and describe the scripts to verify deposits, withdrawals, and state updates.
 Our script spending paths are embedded within a Taproot Script Tree, and we use opcodes available in the Elements platform to enable the Rollup UTXO to enforce a recursive convenant.
 We presented the design for a simple Layer 2 Rollup System capable of handling P2P payments on top of the Bitcoin Rollup Protocol.
 Finally, we discussed different validity proof systems in the literature and presented our recommendations on the systems suitable for Bitcoin based on their alignment with Bitcoin values.
 While our current design requires a few changes to Bitcoin Core, such as additional Tapscript opcodes, we believe this is a compelling direction to improve Bitcoin infrastructure without sacrificing decentralization and security of the Bitcoin blockchain.

-# 8 References
+# 7 References

 <Introduction>